2024 Fall Courses

 6. Mental Health First Aid Certification (MHCC), and Anti-Racist Psychological H&S in the Workplace

 This program consists of 2 parts: one part is a full 2-day, intensive Mental Health First Aid Certification.
+Participants will need to complete one module prior to attending the School.
 Participants will be certified with their Mental Health First Aid by the Mental Health Commission of Canada.
 Participants will discuss substance use disorders, mood disorders, anxiety disorders, and psychotic disorders.
 Crisis first aid skills for the following situations will be learned: substance overdose, suicidal behaviour, panic attacks, acute stress reactions, psychotic episodes.
 The other part is a 1.5-day workshop on an anti-racism framework for psychological health and safety in the workplace.
 Full description is forthcoming